k8s-sec/cloud-native-security-tutorial/docs/compromise.md

-# A compromised pod
+# Run a compromised pod

 In this section we deliberately introduce a container image with a known vulnerability so that you can enjoy the experience of exploiting it!

-## Run a server vulnerable to Shellshock
+## Run an Apache server vulnerable to Shellshock

 We're using a container with [Shellshock](https://en.wikipedia.org/wiki/Shellshock_(software_bug)), a vulnerability in `bash` that allows an attacker to remotely execute commands.
 To make it really easy, we're providing a Helm chart that installs the vulnerable deployment.

-!!! danger  "ONLY FOR TEST"
+!!! danger

     DO NOT RUN THIS IN A REAL CLUSTER!